ckftahadlangit/Movies101/README.md

 # Movies101

-A web app that uses the TMDB api that shows newly released movies and also allows user to search for movies based on its title.
+Movies101 is a web app that uses the TMDB api which shows newly released movies and also allows user to search for movies based on its title.